Welcome to The Democracy Box

 - Democratic education baked into the primary and secondary school curriculums from age 7 to age 16 using inspiring and creative methods.

-The four Democracy Box prototypes have been created, trialled and tested for all three routes and are ready to be upscaled.
+The three Democracy Box prototypes have been created, trialled and tested for all three routes and are ready to be upscaled.

 What happens next?

-Researched, created and tested predominantly in Wales with young co-creators born or based in Wales, all four prototypes have the potential to be up-scaled and rolled out across Wales and potentially the UK.
+Researched, created and tested predominantly in Wales, all three Democracy Box prototypes have the potential to be up-scaled and rolled out across Wales and potentially the UK.

 Omidaze passionately believes that it is vital that The Democracy Box is a ‘public good’ and therefore needs to be co-owned/co-produced by companies who have public service and democratic education and information as their core purpose.
 The vision is for publicly funded, arms-length organisations, including the BBC and the Electoral Commission, to come together and be the guardians of The Democracy Box and develop, embed, up-scale and roll out the prototypes in partnership.